SmartOinker/openocrfinetuning/README.md

 OpenOCR may be hard to figure out when you wanna finetune on custom dataset.
-I present the process of finetuning the OpenOCR recognition model repsvtr on my custom dataset.
+I present the process of finetuning SVTRv2_mobile (from OpenOCR) on my custom dataset.

 Run this
 ```